 You Have Wrong Personal Information

-The IRS has a master file containing your personal information, such as Social Security number and birthdate, as received on prior year tax returns.
+The IRS has a master file containing your personal information, such as Social Security number and birth date, as received on prior year tax returns.
 Your current return must contain the same information when filed, otherwise the electronic or paper return submission will not be accepted by the IRS.
-You can contact the IRS if you were using the wrong Social Security number or birthdate on previous returns to correct the issue.
+You can contact the IRS if you were using the wrong Social Security number or birth date on previous returns to correct the issue.

 Failed to Complete a Form